Mucyo-Ivan/Mucyo-Ivan/README.md

 - ⚽ Football enthusiast and team player!
 - 📚 Love reading, especially scientific books
 - 🎧 Music is my daily inspiration
+- 🌍 Advocate for diversity in tech and community-driven innovation

 ---